tommedema/serverless-mono-example/README.md

 - OK Pkg deploy: command to deploy a serverless service in a package
 - OK Package test without compilation: test packages using ts-node without having to compile
 - OK Editor type safety: type safety works across the mono repo without having to compile
-- Mono repo packaging: mono repo packages can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
+- OK Mono repo packaging: mono repo packages can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
-- External typeroots: allows you to define types for external packages to be used throughout the mono-repo.
+- External typeroots: allows you to define types for external packages to be used throughout the mono-repo
 - Root build: compile all package in an intelligent order based on a dependency graph from the mono repo root
 - Root test without compilation: test all packages from the root folder
 - Root deploy: one command to deploy all serverless services in the mono repo root based on dependency graph